 This network includes people from communities, NGOs, academics and public bodies.
 We are exploring cultures of decision-making in Scotland.
-This is to help empower people in sparsely-populated areas to sustain and grow their communities, conserve their environments and contribute towards a Just Transition.
+This is to help empower people in sparsely-populated areas to sustain and grow their communities, conserve their environments and contribute towards a Just Transition to net zero.
 The network is coordinated by Inherit, Community Land Scotland and Newcastle and Edinburgh universities.

 Inspiring Rural Heritage

 This applied research aims to further the conservation and sustainable use of upland landscapes.
 We are exploring ‘living heritage’ and ‘protection through use’ approaches to conservation.
 Such approaches are led by local communities and institutions.
 Project partners are collaborating on case studies in the UK, Italy, France, Spain and Montenegro, and sharing the results at European level.